perfontanast/pulse-demo/README.md

 Next, run `uvicorn api.main:app --host 0.0.0.0 --port 8000` to start API service.

-Finally, run simple web server
+Finally, run simple web server with `python gui/main.py` and go to `http://127.0.0.1:8050/` to see the result.

 ## Components